 - The increased scholarship amounts became effective for incoming 9th grade students beginning with the 2015-2016 school year.
 If you have received a President or Principals Scholarship in the past, you may renew for the dollar amount granted at the time of admission as long as the required GPA is maintained.

-Mercy High School is grateful to our friends and donors who have generously established the Named Scholarships listed below.
+Mercy High School is grateful to our friends and donors who have generously established the Named Scholarships listed below as part of our Financial Aid Program.
 These gifts create a legacy that will enable Mercy High School to continue to offer learning opportunities for future generations of Women Who Make a Difference.
-Scholarships are made possible by donor contributions to the Annual Appeal Fund and separate Endowment funds enabling students in need of financial assistance to attend Mercy who otherwise would not be able to do so.
+Scholarships are made possible by donor contributions to the Annual Appeal Fund and separate Endowment funds enabling students in need of financial aid to attend Mercy who otherwise would not be able to do so.
 Thank you!